Pugazh5050/Mean-and-Variance/README.md

 #  Mean and variance of a discrete  distribution
-Developed By: Senthil Raj
+Developed By: Pugazhalenthi V

-Register Number: 212224100054
+Register Number: 212224100047
 # Aim :

 To find mean and variance of arrival of objects from the feeder using probability distribution